 1. Neck Strength

-Babies develop from head to toe, so they need to establish neck strength before they can have strength, stability and dexterity in their arms and hands.
-Tummy time helps to build neck strength because babies lift their head and turn it from side to side.
+Babies develop from head to toe, so they need to establish neck strength before they can have strength, stability, and dexterity in their arms and hands.
+Tummy time helps build neck strength because babies lift their head and turn it from side to side.

 2. Core Strength

-Babies need core strength to prepare for rolling, crawling, sitting, and walking and tummy time helps to develop core strength.
+Babies need core strength to prepare for rolling, crawling, sitting, and walking, and tummy time helps develop core strength.
 Every time your baby pushes up onto their hands or pulls their knees up under them in tummy time, they are strengthening their shoulders, hips, abdominal and back muscles.